one of two everlasting destinations – heaven or hell – depending on the choice we have made while living (Phil 3:18-21; Heb 9:27). There is no

 Will heaven be my ultimate destination?

-choice we have made while living (Phil 3:18-21; Heb 9:27).
-There is no second chance offered or means available to swap destinations.
+second chance offered or means available to swap destinations after we die.
 While any sane person desires to end up in heaven, many are not making the necessary step of repenting of sin and receiving Jesus and so will not reach that destination, because Satan has blinded their minds to the reality of the facts (2 Cor 4:4).
 In the natural realm if we want to reach a particular place it is imperative to consistently follow the route that leads to it, not just setting off in any direction without any plan and hope we get there or deviating partway.
 How much more important in the spiritual realm to be motivated and conscientiously focused on the goal besides adhering to the prescribed route.